rhventures/penpot-iphone-templates-plugin/README.md

  *All IPhone come with a Dark Mode Version

- Users can resize the IPhone once placed through setting a specific width and height and well as dragging.
-Text must be scaled individually by pressing the 'K' key and then resizing.
+ Users can resize the IPhone once placed through setting a specific width and height and well as dragging- press 'K' first to resize everything including text.
+Text can also be scaled individually by pressing the 'K' key and then resizing.

 ## How to use